arturpragacz/hass-cc-default-config-exclude/README.md

 # Default Config Exclude

-This custom integration allows to exclude some integrations from Home Assistant Default Config.
+This custom component allows to exclude some integrations from Home Assistant Default Config.

+The focus is on reliability and stability.
+The objective is for it to work perfectly, every time, without exceptions.

 ## Prerequisites

-Make sure to install [Early Loader](https://github.com/arturpragacz/hass-cc-early-loader) before installing this integration.
+Make sure to install [Early Loader](https://github.com/arturpragacz/hass-cc-early-loader) before installing this component.

 ## Installation

-This integration can be installed using [HACS](https://hacs.xyz/).
+This component can be installed using [HACS](https://hacs.xyz/).

 - Add this repository as a custom integration repository to HACS.
 - The integration should now be available in HACS.